Qidu railway station

-Qidu (七堵 (Qīdǔ, C'hi¹tu³)) is a railway station in Keelung, Taiwan served by the Taiwan Railways Administration.
+Qidu (七堵 (Qīdǔ, C'hi¹tu³)) is a railway station in Keelung, Taiwan served by the Taiwan Railway.

 History

 The station was opened in 1891, during Qing rule.
 It serves the area of Qidu.

-In Japanese rule, the station name was pronounced as Shichito in Japanese, then romanisation as Chitu after WWII until 2003.
+In Japanese rule, the station name was pronounced as Shichito in Japanese, then romanized as Chitu after World War II until 2003.

 It is now the origin station for most of the southbound trains on the West Coast line, after the new station was completed in 2007.